chiranjiveejoshi/chiranjiveejoshi.github.io/showcase/wedding_mantra.md

 ![This is an image](../img_repo/WM.IMG.23.png){:width="800" height="400" loading="lazy"}

 ## TAKEAWAYS
+### Impact
-###**Impact:** The feedback I have gotten from the Final Prototype is Positive.
+The feedback I have gotten from the Final Prototype is Positive.
 My second Usability Study showed that the Design of this App meets the User’s needs.

 **One quote from peer feedback:** *“That’s a pretty good design and flow.”*
 ### What I learned